18F/handbook/docs/how-we-work/tools/waffle.md

----
-title: Waffle
+# Waffle
----

-Some teams use Waffle to plan, track, and organize work on GitHub.
+Some teams use Waffle to conduct user story mapping with backlog items.

 ## Setup